rollerworks/search/doc/cookbook/type/create_field_type_extension.rst

         ->addExtension(new ClientExtension())
         ->getSearchFactory();

-Now the type can be used for any type by type name the corresponds with the value returned by the ``getName`` method defined earlier.
+Now that type can be used for any field by type name the corresponds with the value returned by the ``getName`` method defined earlier.

 From now on, when adding a field of type ``number`` in your field, you can